gmes78/WOTC-xcom2-random-nickname-button/RandomFirstNickLastButtonMod/ReadMe.txt

+﻿THIS IS THE WOTC EDITION.

-﻿Have you ever known a soldier's nickname was wrong, but you couldn't think of the right one?
+Have you ever known a soldier's nickname was wrong, but you couldn't think of the right one?
 This happens to me all the time in XCOM and I've really wanted a "Random Nickname" button all throughout EU/EW/LW.
 Well, now I got the chance to make one.
 Enjoy!

 This mod adds five buttons to the Character Info screen:
 * Random First Name